One, Two, Three: Production

 Cagney decided to take the role primarily because it was to be shot in Germany: while growing up in Manhattan's Yorkville neighborhood, he had had fond memories of the area, which was "teeming with German immigrants."
-Horst Buchholz was a young European actor who had recently finished The Magnificent Seven with Yul Brynner, Eli Wallach and Steve McQueen; during the production, he became the only actor that Cagney ever openly disliked.
+Horst Buchholz was a young European actor who had recently finished The Magnificent Seven with Yul Brynner, Eli Wallach and Steve McQueen; reportedly, to star in the film, he turned down a role in Lawrence of Arabia.
+During the production of One, Two, Three, Buchholz became the only actor that Cagney ever openly disliked.

 It is very interesting that not until the very end of my career did I meet an unco-operative fellow actor.
 As I review the pictures I’ve been in, I realize that each and every actor I worked with had a part in shaping my summary views on acting.
 We all worked together rewardingly with what I hope was mutual enrichment.
 I never had the slightest difficulty with a fellow actor until the making of One, Two, Three.
 In that picture, Horst Buchholz tried all kinds of scene-stealing didoes, and I had to depend on Billy Wilder to take some steps to correct this kid.
 If Billy hadn't, I was going to knock Buchholz on his ass, which at several points I would have been very happy to do.